LICY Investors Have Opportunity to Lead Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp. Securities Fraud Lawsuit

-LOS ANGELES, June 1, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp. ("Li-Cycle" or the "Company") LICY.
+BENSALEM, Pa., June 13, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp. ("Li-Cycle" or the "Company") LICY.

 Class Period: February 16, 2021 – March 23, 2022